SolaceLabs/.github/profile/README.md

 </div>

-## Welcome to the Solace Labs Github Organization!
+## Welcome to the SolaceLabs Github Organization!

 SolaceLabs offers a list of community supported, open source projects.
 You can use these projects to integrate with, and use, Solace PubSub+ products.